LAX Through the Years

-A lineup of Western DC-6Bs caught my eye; I wasn’t used to seeing more than one or two at at time at San Diego.
+A lineup of Western DC-6Bs caught my eye; at San Diego I wasn’t used to seeing more than one or two at a time.

 On June 28, I must not have had the courage to get out on the ramp for a cleaner shot, but was able to get a half-way decent picture of Western’s dinner Flight 2, the 6 p.m. nonstop to Seattle.
 It was scheduled for 1 hour, 15 minutes flying time, back when speed took priority over the price of kerosene!
 The pictured N74614 is one of two unique 707-139s originally built for Cubana, a contract scotched by sanctions imposed after Fidel Castro came into power.
 Western leased the pair from Boeing while awaiting its first 720Bs.
 Both went to Pan Am in December 1962 and N74614 was written off after it overran Runway 4-Right in foggy weather at New York-JFK, on April 7, 1964.

 Mexicana was the only airline to operate scheduled Comet 4C service into LAX, beginning on July 4, 1960.
 Brother Bob’s picture shows XA-NAS about to depart for Mexico City.

 My first attempt at color photography resulted in this less-than-stellar shot of Western DC-6B N93106 0n September 5, as I passed through LAX on my way to Chicago; I had ridden this airplane from LAX to San Diego a year earlier.

 I flew to Chicago on American 707-123 N7509A, Flagship Texas, my first AA jet ride.